-French car makes Australian motoring history
+French car makes Australian history

 In 1925 this small Citroen made history by being the first car to travel around Australia.